 - Efficient management of HR resources (thanks to your SWP) will free up time for HR to build passive candidate pipelines.
 This will improve the company’s candidate experience and establish a strong employer brand within job seeker communities.

-Implementing new workforce planning mechanisms may become a deadly feat if you throw the baby out with the bathwater in an attempt to start the New Year afresh.
-Any ideas of innovation, improvement and advancement without properly hashing out the details are doomed for failure.
+Implementing new workforce planning mechanisms may become a deadly feat if you throw the baby out with the bathwater.
+Any ideas of innovation, improvement and advancement without properly hashing out the details are likely doomed for failure.

 Most people are inherently resistant to change.
 Your first consideration should be to work with what you've got before scouting for those new kids on the block.
-Otherwise, you may just be spending your time doing exit interviews and desperation hiring by January 31st.
+Otherwise, you may just be spending your time doing exit interviews and desperation hiring instead of running and growing your organisation according to a strategic plan.

 Written by Fiona Sanderson